Faculty of Health Sciences

 Ects

-The objective of the course is to provide students the basic level of information about digestion, excretion, endocrine, metabolism, genital physiology.
-The details of the basic concepts and important physiological mechanisms of respiratory system, digestive system, endocrine system, reproductive system will be described.
-Kidney function, respiratory system, endocrine system, hormones, liver function, insulin-glucagon mechanism, metabolism, gastrointestinal tract, urinary system, skin physiology, structure of the eye and visual pathways, physiology of hearing, smell physiology, sensory physiology will be studied in detail.
-At the end of the course, it is aimed to gain the students basic level literature information in physiology thus able to use by homework, seminar, research planning preparation.
+The objective of the course is to provide students with basic level of information on all Physiology subjects.
+Digestion- excretion-endocrine-metabolism- genital physiology.
+Circulatory and respiratory system, digestive system, endocrine system, reproductive system and describes the basic concepts and important physiological mechanisms for reproductive physiology.
+And kidney function, respiratory system, endocrine system, hormones, liver function, insulin-glucagon mechanism, metabolism, gastrointestinal tract, urinary system, skin physiology, structure of the eye and visual pathways, physiology of hearing, smell physiology, sensory physiology will be studied in detail; It will be supported by practical application.
+In some subjects such as cell structure it is aimed to increase the students' interest and knowledge with practical application.

 INTRODUCTION TO PSYCHOLOGY